Zilliqa/Scilla-Cookbook/docs/side-dishes/blocks.md

 ## How many blocks are there per day

 The blocks per day can very depending on network sharding, take note of the [statistics of the network](https://viewblock.io/zilliqa/stat/blockCountHistory) to determine this in your calculations.
+Divide the average blocks per day by 24 to get the hourly rate.